oliviawestmacottssw/SSW.Rules.Content/rules/do-you-follow-the-campaign-checklist-for-every-marketing-campaign/rule.md

 ---

-​​​One of the most effective ways of launching an effective marketing campaign is to follow a checklist that includes company tried and tested strategies.
-This checklist should be filled out with the campaign details and then followed to execute the campaign.​
+One of the most effective ways of launching an effective marketing campaign is to follow a checklist that includes company tried and tested strategies.
+This checklist should be filled out with the campaign details and then followed to execute the campaign.

 ### Pre-Campaign Stage